Comparing Inuvo (INUV) and Its Peers

 |Inuvo Competitors

-This is a breakdown of recent recommendations and price targets for Inuvo and its competitors, as reported by MarketBeat.
+This is a breakdown of recent recommendations and price targets for Inuvo and its competitors, as provided by MarketBeat.

 |Sell Ratings